Education:St Georges College (Harare, Zimbabwe) for 'O' and 'A' - levels. Then University of Southampton for my Undergraduate, Masters and Ph.D

 In my spare time I like to relax in my garden, go for walks around Archaeological sites and read historical novels.

-I study Human Evolution and try to understand how complex our human ancestors were.
+My Work: I study Human Evolution and try to understand how complex our human ancestors were.

 I am an Archaeologist who is interested in human evolution.
 In particular I am interested in how human brains have evolved and developed through our human evolutionary history.
 The image below shows a snap shot of some of our human ancestors whose behaviours I study to understand more where we come from.

 I also study the artefacts (like stone tools) that our human ancestors leave behind.
 Below you can see me with a particularly curious example of a stone tool called a handaxe from a site in East Africa called Isimila.
 This is a particularly large example which is sometimes referred to as a ‘giant’ handaxe.

 I am also interested in how our human ancestors treated their dead, in particular, I am interested in why they seem to have practiced the act of cannibalism.
 I recently won an Ig Nobel Prize (awarded to research that makes you laugh and then think) for my research.
 You can watch the video of the awards ceremony from the link above, I appear somewhere near the 56 minute mark.
 There were also short lectures given by the winners which you can see here, my lecture is near the 1 hour 20 minute mark.